awsdocs/aws-systems-manager-user-guide/doc_source/automation-cliwalk.md

 + Systems Manager and Automation have the following [service limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ssm)\.

 **Before you begin**
 Create an AWS Identity and Access Management \(IAM\) instance profile role and Automation service role \(or assume role\)\.
-For more information about these roles and how to quickly create them from an AWS CloudFormation template, see [Method 1: Using AWS CloudFormation to Configure Roles for Automation](automation-setup.md#automation-cf)\.
+For more information about these roles and how to quickly create them from an AWS CloudFormation template, see [Method 1: Use AWS CloudFormation to Configure Roles for Automation](automation-cf.md)\.

 We recommend that you also collect the source ID of the AMI to update\.